 Catios come in many shapes and sizes, but all of them include some basic elements.
 Here are the main parts of all catios: The cage is made out of fencing - All catios have a fenced exterior which is tailored to fit the space where they are installed.
 There are even catios for balconies, which can either be the entire balcony closed up with catio panels, or a cage-type catio placed on the balcony or terrace.
 You'll also need to plan an entrance.

-The ledges and stairs inside the catio - Once the cat is inside, it will have to sit and lounge on ledges that you install.
-You can experiment with these, all in the line of safety of course, and build a true amusement park for your cat in the catio by using stairs and indoor tunnels to connect the ledges.
+The ledges and stairs inside the catio - Once the cat is inside, it will have to sit and lounge on the shelves you install.
+You can experiment with these, all in the line of safety, and build a proper amusement park for your cat in the catio by using stairs and indoor tunnels to connect the ledges.

-Lounging Areas inside the catio - Your cat will most certainly enjoy playing in the catio, but it also needs a cat bed to sit on and relax inside.
+Lounging Areas inside the catio - Your cat will enjoy playing in it, but it also needs a cat bed to sit on and relax inside.
 You get to decide where to put it.
-You will also probably want shelves where your cat can unwind too, platforms where your felines can just sit and soak up the sun.
+You will also probably want shelves where your cat can unwind too, platforms where your felines can sit and soak up the sun.

-Play Stations inside the catio - Depending on how large you want your catio to be, you can also put in toys, scratchers and cat trees in the catio for your cat's enjoyment.
+Play Stations inside the catio - Depending on how large you want your catio to be, you can also put toys, scratchers, and cat trees in the catio for your cat's enjoyment.

-Food and Water Areas inside the catio - These are especially necessary for catios that are placed outside and that do not communicate with the house.
-If your cat does not have access to food and water by going back inside the house, then it is crucial that you supply it inside the catio.
+Food and Water Areas inside the catio - These are essential for catios placed outside and that do not communicate with the house.
+If your cat does not have access to food and water by going back inside the house, you must supply it inside the catio.
 Litter Box Area inside the catio - This is a must for catios that do not communicate with the house.
-If your cat is going to spend time inside the catio and enjoy it, it needs to have a litter box present otherwise, it will become distressed.
+If your cat is going to spend time inside the catio and enjoy it, it needs to have a litter box present.
+Otherwise, it will become distressed.

 Building the catio door

-For catios that communicate with the house through a window or a door, the entrance will be that, but for other cage-type catios, you have to build an entrance.
-This is typically made out of the fence and it features a solid lock system.
-Just make sure that when you build it, you use a solid latch that is easy to lock and unlock for humans but not for your pets.
+For catios that communicate with the house through a window or a door, the entrance will be that, but for other cage-type catios, you have to build a gate.
+This is typically made out of the fence and features a solid lock system.
+Make sure that when you build it, you use a solid latch that is easy to lock and unlock for humans but not for your pets.

 Building the catio shelves

 Once the cat is inside, it will have to sit and lounge on ledges that you install.
-You can experiment with these, all in the line of safety of course, and build a true amusement park for your cat in the catio by using stairs and indoor tunnels to connect the ledges.
+You can experiment with these, all in the line of safety, and build an actual amusement park for your cat in the catio by using stairs and indoor tunnels to connect the ledges.

-Make sure that any shelves you build are secured in multiple places, and that the lumber you use is thick enough to support the weight of your cat once it has been secured in place.
+Make sure that any shelves you build are secured in multiple places and that the lumber you use is thick enough to support your cat's weight once it has been secured in place.

 Fitting the catio braces

 The braces can be different elements.
-If you’re building a cage that rests on the ground, the braces are what you’ll use to attached the catio frame to your home, or just to solidify the structure in the joints.
-For window box catios you’d use braces to hold the box up, so there needs to be enough of them to hold your cat’s weight.
+For example, if you're building a cage that rests on the ground, the braces are what you'll use to attach the catio frame to your home or to solidify the structure in the joints.
+For window box catios, you'd use braces to hold the box up, so there needs to be enough of them to hold your cat's weight.